CubeLoco/Plants-vs.-Zombies-Resources/README.md

 ---

 ## English
-Official PvZ resource for free, collected by CubeLoco.
+Official PvZ resources for free, collected by CubeLoco.
 For study and research purposes only, I will be not responsible for any damage caused by the improper use of this resource.

 ### Download PvZ(OneDrive, English):
 1drv.ms/f/s!AoQQsrTSN96vbmI6BQ4JRkxhafY